fno2010/alto-multipart/introduction.md

   the server should guarantee the responses of all resources are generated at the same time.
 - Some use cases need to query multiple ALTO resources with a joint relationship.
-- Some use cases may need the server generates "anonymous" ALTO resources for the on-demand information.
-The "anonymous" ALTO resources usually cannot appear alone but need to bind with some "non-anonymous" ALTO resources.

 This document defines a new ALTO services for: (1) querying multiple ALTO resources in a single request/response, and (2) supporting general-purpose JSON query